garyfleming/feature-toggling-talk/feature-toggles.md

 ^	To make those tasks possible we need to ensure three other things are always true:
 	* Any behaviour we want our system to exhibit MUST have a test, so we can ensure that behaviour remains.
-	* Any new behaviour we want our system to exhibit MUST also have a test, so we can ensure that behaviour remains in the future.
+	* Any new behaviour we want our system to exhibit MUST also have a test, so we can ensure that behaviour remains in the future and that we get the behaviour we expect.
 	* Our build as a whole must be fast and reliable.
 No-one will check the build is working before committing if that takes hours or may not work for reasons outwith their control.

 ---

 # Continuous Integration - Why?

-^ Communication, No Conflict, No Rework
+* Communication,
+* Less Conflict,
+* Less Rework

 ^ Why do we do all this?
 Because continuous integration is a definitive and relatively unambiguous way for teams to communicate.
 If you use Continuous integration, you know immediately when your changes are causing a problem for some else and vice versa; as opposed to finding out weeks or months later.
 Find problems early is much better than finding them later and have to rework.
+You should absolutely have real-world conversations, early and often, to avoid potential conflicts, but there will always be ambiguity there.
+Committing tested code makes that much harder.

 ---

 # Feature-Branching - The Idea

 ^	 Now back to solving our problem of trying to deliver multiple features: one solution is called Feature-Branching, or sometimes just branching.
 The idea here is that for every feature that you want to deliver, you create a new branch in your version control system.
 All work for that feature is then done exclusively on that branch, and any changes on trunk are merged onto the branch (usually in branches, periodically).
+In the Github Pull-Request style, these merges are often further delayed by code reviews.

 ---